nhsconnect/prm-practice-migration-staging/guide/01-kick-off.md

 Once the data migration approach and plans have been agreed by all parties, there is a need to complete a Clinical Risk Assessment to consider any risks to clinical and patient safety.
 If you consider there to be a material risk associated with the migration, you will need to escalate this through Service Management.

-{%- capture reporting_process -%}
+{%- capture service_management -%}
-The process for escalating migration issues under GP IT Futures is currently under review.
+The process for escalating migration issues under GP IT Futures is currently in review.
 As soon as the new Service Management process is finalised, we will let you know.
 {%- endcapture -%}
-{%- include carecard.html content=reporting_process accessibility_text="Please note" heading="Please note" markdown=true -%}
+{%- include carecard.html content=service_management accessibility_text="Please note" heading="Please note" markdown=true -%}

 ## Who, roles and responsibilities